jacksonchen1998/jacksonchen1998.github.io/_portfolio/portfolio-3.md

 In this project, I am responsible for the following tasks:
 - Design the front-end of the interface for the counselor
 - Build Dummy Chinese Data for the chatbot
+- Design Chinese Prompt for the dialog flow